How to Spot and Stop Phishing and Spoofing

 No one wants to admit they’ve fallen for phishing or spoofing scams, yet the data tells another tale.

-According to an Intel study three years ago, “97% of people globally can’t correctly identify a sophisticated phishing email.”
-And even though we’ve made strides in fraud awareness, 2018 still saw email as the most used delivery method for malware–and it’s not hard to see why.
+According to an Intel study, “97% of people globally can’t correctly identify a sophisticated phishing email.”
+And even though we’ve made strides in fraud awareness, email is still the most used delivery method for malware—and it’s not hard to see why.

 To make matters worse, phishing and spoofing are not limited to emails.
 Fraudsters resort to SMS and calls too—even being as aggressive as directly calling someone to extract information.

 This leads us to the elephant in the room: what exactly is the best way to protect yourself against fraud?
 Two words: Be alert.

 Read more: How to Protect Yourself from Online Fraud